Weekend fishing opportunities:

 WALLING POND: trout, crappie, bass

-In winter, spring, and fall, Walling Pond receives over 5,000 trout ranging in size from legals to multi-pound brooders.
-It was stocked Nov.
-18 with 450 legal and larger size rainbow trout, as well as 50 very large brood trout averaging 15 pounds each!
+In winter, spring, and fall, Walling Pond receives over 5,000 trout ranging in size from legal to multi-pound brooders.
+It will be stocked this week with 400 legal and 50 larger size rainbow trout.
 As a reminder, brooders are considered trout so zone regulations apply: five trout daily may be kept and only one may be over 20 inches.
 The pond is located within the Salem city limits west of I-5.
 Take Turner Road off Mission Street.

 WALTER WIRTH LAKE: trout, crappie, bass

-This pond was stocked again Nov.
-18 with 1,300 legal and 100 larger rainbow trout.
-Last week it received 100 extra large brood trout averaging between 10-15 pounds each!
+This popular Salem lake in Cascade Gateway Park receives thousands of hatchery trout annually.
+It will be stocked again this week with 2,200 legal and 150 larger size rainbow trout.
 As a reminder, only one fish over 20 inches may be kept.
 This wheelchair accessible lake is located just east of Salem within Cascade Gateway Park, west of I-5 at Hwy.
 22. Take Airport Rd. or Turner Rd. to reach the lake.

 WAVERLY POND: trout, bluegill, catfish

-Since the beginning of the year, Waverly Pond has received 2,500 trout ranging in size from ‘larger’ to trophies.
-It was stocked October 15 with 1,100 legal and larger size rainbow trout.
-It was stocked again on Nov 14 with 500 legal, 25 larger, and 50 very large brood rainbow trout averaging 15 pounds each.
+Waverly Pond receives over 2,500 trout annually, ranging in size from ‘legal’ to ‘trophy’.
+It will be stocked again this with 750 legal size rainbow trout.
 Please be aware, only one fish over 20 inches may be kept.
 Here is an excellent in-town fishing opportunity.
 From I-5 take exit 234 west towards Albany.
-The pond, located a quarter mile down the Pacific Boulevard and on the right, will be found in a beautiful park-like setting.
+The pond is located a quarter mile down Pacific Boulevard on the right.
+A paved ADA-accessible path runs all the way around the pond.

 WEST SALISH POND: panfish, trout